texfaq/texfaq.github.io/FAQ-LaTeX2HTML.md

-- `LaTeX2HTML` a `Perl` script package that supports LaTeX only, and generates mathematics (and other ''difficult'' things) using bitmaps.
+- `LaTeX2HTML` a `Perl` script package that supports LaTeX only, and generates mathematics (and other "difficult" things) using bitmaps.
 The original version was written by Nikos Drakos for Unix systems, but the package now sports an illustrious list of co-authors and is also available for Windows systems.
 Michel Goossens and Janne Saarela published a detailed